wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 ##### Problem 2: Decoding

-Since we are encoding a uuid and the encrypted uuid is stored in the client its *technically possible*, the best kind of possible, for a nefarious person to gather up enough uuids and their encrypted counterparts to break our encryption.
+Since we are encoding a uuid and the encrypted uuid is stored in the client its *technically possible* ([the best kind of possible](https://www.youtube.com/watch?v=hou0lU8WMgo)) for a nefarious person to gather up enough uuids and their encrypted counterparts to break our encryption.

 So lets add some additional values to our encryption for parsing.